Marslanali/two-wheel-robot-gazebo/README.md

 # swarm-gazebo-simulations
-testing of swarm algorithms in gazebo simulation
+Repository for the simulation of aggregation and dispersion algorithm in Gazebo for swarms of mobile robot.
 **All the credit for original package, simulations and controller goes to https://github.com/yangliu28 .

 ### package dependencies